kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ##### CMD vs ENTRYPOINT
 ```
 a) If multiple CMD commands exist, all except the last one are ignored (i.e. there is an expectation that it
    can be overriden).
-It could be further overrriden through arguments to the `docker run` command.
+It could be further overrriden through arguments to `docker run` or as `args` in a pod manifest
+   file.
 b) ENTRYPOINT instructions on the other hand will always be executed and are useful in multi-stage builds
    when a command always needs to be executed.
+There can only be one ENTRYPOINT instruction in a Dockerfile.
+It could
+   be overriden through `command` in a pod manifest file.
 c) CMD can be used alongside ENTRYPOINT to specify parameters or arguments to the ENTRYPOINT executable.
 ```